anuragvohraec/proposal-es-await-timeout/README.md

   return resource
 }
 ```
-If such a code is interrupted before a call to `connection.release()` is made, then it will evetually cause leak.
+If such a code is interrupted before a call to `connection.release()` is made, then it will eventually cause leak.
 ```js
 await[3000] doLongRunningTask();//its feared that this new syntax can cause leaks inside long running task, as if it takes too long it will raise an error and will not get time to call connection.release()
 ```

-But it should be noted that developer has deliberatly written `await[timeInMs]` , and user knows that it will cause an error to be raised.
+But it should be noted that developer has deliberately written `await[timeInMs]`, instead of normal await.
+Now a world without such syntax (Current system), such a user has designed a system with a wrong expectation from the API (As he has no idea about the API expected performance).
+The syntax `await[timeInMS]` instead is his savior, which gives an opportunity (by throwing error) to such user to be aware that his expectation are not correct, and this incorrect assumptions about the code , that the current code would in a given time completely wrong.
+Errors are not enemy, they instead tells what has gone beyond the expectation.
 **When something is deliberate, all repercussions, are not unexpected, they are intended outcomes.**
+When this error will be thrown and he can either tune timeInMs or he can simply modify the code to use normal await.
+Such a new system now had the opportunity to be properly tuned meet its assumptions (assumptions that a particular line will finish on time).

 User can create such **deliberate** problem, by writing a code as such to the same problem without using await[timeInMs]:
 **(example 1)**